Your Cart

 Blending Ratios: Getting It Right

 This is where most people (and some water treatment companies) make mistakes.
-The ratio of calcite to FloMag/Corosex is critical.
+The amount of FloMag/Corosex you add to the calcite is critical: 2 to 3 pounds of FloMag per 50-lb bag of calcite, and never more.

 A warning about 50/50 blends: We've seen some online retailers selling small acid neutralizer tanks with a 50/50 calcite-to-Corosex ratio.
 This is wrong.
 At 50/50, the pH will shoot well above 8.0 and become alkaline, which can cause the same types of corrosion and scale damage you were trying to prevent.
 Alkaline water is aggressive in its own way, especially on rubber seals and water heater elements.
-If you bought a system pre-loaded with a 50/50 blend, drain it and reblend at 90/10.
+If you bought a system pre-loaded with a 50/50 blend, drain it and reload with the correct mix.

 How to blend properly

-- Run water through the system and test the output pH after 24 hours.
+5. Run water through the system and test the output pH after 24 hours.
+Target 7.0 to 7.5 during peak usage.
+If it reads above 8.0, you used too much FloMag.

 When to Use Calcite Only